voxpelli/node-installed-check-core/README.md

 ## Options

+* `path` – defaults to `.`.
+Specifies the path to where the target to be checked can be found, with its `package.json` being there and its `n ode_modules` as well.
-* `engineCheck` / `--engine-check` / `-e` – if set `installed-check` will check that the installed modules comply with the [engines requirements](https://docs.npmjs.com/files/package.json#engines) of the package.json and suggest an alternative requirement if the installed modules don't comply.
+* `engineCheck` – if set `installed-check` will check that the installed modules comply with the [engines requirements](https://docs.npmjs.com/files/package.json#engines) of the `package.json` and suggest an alternative requirement if the installed modules don't comply.
-* `engineIgnores` / `--engine-ignore` / `-i` – if set then the specified module names won't be included in the engine check. `engineIgnores` should an array of module names while the CLI flags should be set once for each module name.
+* `engineIgnores` – if set then the specified module names won't be included in the engine check. `engineIgnores` should an array of module names while the CLI flags should be set once for each module name.
-* `engineNoDev` / `--engine-no-dev` / `-d` – if set then dev dependencies won't be included in the engine check.
+* `engineNoDev` – if set then dev dependencies won't be included in the engine check.
-* `noVersionCheck` / `--no-version-check` / `-n` – if set `installed-check` will not check that the installed modules comply with the version requirements set for it the package.json.
+* `versionCheck` – if set `installed-check` will check that the installed modules comply with the version requirements set for them the `package.json`.

-### Additional command line options

-* `--help` / `-h` – prints all available flags
-* `--strict` / `-s` – treats warnings as errors
-* `--verbose` / `-v` – prints warnings and notices